 Here’s another thing…

-This parenting job has been around since time began and not once, has there been a definitive ‘how-to’ guide dished out to the countless number of new recruits that have gone before.
+This parenting job has been around since time began.
+Not once, has there been a definitive ‘how-to’ guide dished out to the countless number of new recruits that have gone before.
 If this was an actual business, employees could sue for lack of training.

-There are numerous tomes giving advice, everyone has a ‘top tip’ or two to share, but all humans (adults and children included) are individually unique and so there can never be any do this and everything will work out perfectly advice.
+There are numerous tomes giving advice.
+Everyone has a ‘top tip’ or two to share.
+But all humans (adults and children included) are individually unique.
+There can never be any do this and everything will work out perfectly advice.
 That’s why the handbook doesn’t exist.

 So, why would anyone in their right mind sign-up for this?